castle/castle-java/README.md

 Besides the aforementioned settings, the following are other application-level setting that can be optionally configured:

- * **Blacklisted Headers**: a comma-separated list of strings representing HTTP headers that will never get passed to the context object.
+ * **Denylisted Headers**: a comma-separated list of strings representing HTTP headers that will never get passed to the context object.
 See [The Context Object](#the-context-object).
- * **Whitelisted Headers**: this is a comma-separated list of strings representing HTTP headers that will get passed to the context object with each call to the Castle API, unless they are blacklisted.
+ * **Allowlisted Headers**: this is a comma-separated list of strings representing HTTP headers that will get passed to the context object with each call to the Castle API, unless they are denylisted.
 If not set or empty all headers will be sent.
 See [The Context Object](#the-context-object).
  * **Authenticate Failover Strategy**: it can be set to `ALLOW`, `DENY`, `CHALLENGE` or `THROW`.
  See also [Authenticate](#authenticate)
  * **Timeout**: an integer that represents the time in milliseconds after which a request fails.